saadnabs/deployGELonGCP/README.md

 - A K8s auto cluster created
 - A K8s namespace and service account annotated with the GCP service account
 - A helm deployment of GEL
+- An ingress controller for the GEL gateway
 - A deployment of GE

 ### Finalising the setup